YBogomolov/workshop-edsl-in-typescript/README.md

 1. Clone it to your local computer.
 2. Install all the dependencies using `npm ci`.
 3. Open the repository in editor of your choice and follow along with the explanations.
+Corresponding video is published here: https://www.youtube.com/watch?v=hTnxaB52awA.
 4. If you stuck, feel free to use one of recovery points (see below) to catch-up.
 5. Occasionally run tests (`npm test`) to see if you implemented the logic correctly.